jsmolina/simple-menu-dos-launcher/README.md

 * COPY menu.exe where your LIST.TXT is
 * execute menu.exe

+Optional:
+* Input a BMP to create_thumbnails.py and
+* Copy menu_img.bin in every game folder and you'll get an ansi miniature for each game!

 Simple but works!
 It works on any CGA, EGA, MDA, ...